Akshita04987/NLP-Assignments/README.md

-# NLP Assignments – Text Processing & Sentiment Analysis
+# NLP – Text Processing & Sentiment Analysis
 The assignments cover the complete text preprocessing pipeline and the implementation of a basic sentiment analysis model using machine learning.

-## Assignment 1 — NLP Preprocessing Pipeline
+## 1 — NLP Preprocessing Pipeline

-*This assignment focuses on transforming raw text into a clean, machine-readable format.
+*This  focuses on transforming raw text into a clean, machine-readable format.
 A custom paragraph is processed step by step using core NLP techniques.*

 ##### *🔹 Steps Covered*